How to List Skills on a Resume (With Examples)

 Start with the job description

 Read the job posting carefully and identify every skill mentioned.
-Categorize them as required vs. preferred.
+Categorize them as required versus preferred.
 Your skills section should include as many of the required skills as you genuinely possess.
+Use our resume score checker to verify that your resume matches the job description keywords.

 Be honest